philips-software/terraform-provider-hsdp/docs/resources/s3creds_policy.md

 # hsdp_s3creds_policy

+-> **Deprecation Notice** This resource is deprecated and will be removed in an upcoming release of the provider

 Provides a resource for managing HSDP S3 Credentials policies

 > This resource is only available when `credentials_url` is set in the provider config